 Further, the Company has also put in place an evaluation mechanism for the Board members, Board Committees and Board as a whole in terms of the requirements under the Companies Act, 2013.
-In terms of the said evaluation mechanism, the performance of the Board as a whole, its Committees, non-independent directors and the Chairman is evaluated by the Independent Directors and the performance of Independent Directors is evaluated by the entire Board excluding the independent director being evaluated.
+In terms of the said evaluation mechanism, the performance of the Board as a whole, non-independent directors and the Chairman is evaluated by the Independent Directors and the performance of Independent Directors is evaluated by the entire Board excluding the independent director being evaluated.
+The Board also carries out the evaluation of the performance of the Committees constituted by it.

 The board should contain suitable members with the appropriate skills and incentives to fulfill its multiple roles.
 This typically requires the inclusion of non-executive board member(s).

-Description The Company has put in place policy on directors appointment and remuneration including the criteria for determining qualifications, positive attributes and independence of a Director, etc. of the Company.
-Skill sets necessary are in the areas of - a) Treasury b) Risk Management c) Information Technology d) Legal e) Management f) Accounts and Audit.
+The Company has put in place policy on directors appointment and remuneration including the criteria for determining qualifications, positive attributes and independence of a Director, etc. of the Company.

+Skill sets necessary are in the areas of -

+- a) Treasury

+- b) Risk Management

+- c) Information Technology

+- d) Legal

+- e) Management

+- f) Accounts and Audit.

 Independent Directors with these skill sets have been inducted in CCIL Board.
 Further, the core promoters of the Company and other shareholders who are also the market participants and hold at least 5% of the equity share capital have a right to nominate their serving officials as Nominee Directors of CCIL.

-CCIL have been providing sitting fees to the Board members except to the Managing Director for attending the Board and committee meetings under the Companies Act 2013.
+CCIL has been providing sitting fees to the Board members except to the Managing Director for attending the Board and committee meetings under the Companies Act 2013.

 The Managing Director is remunerated subject to the provisions of the Companies Act, 2013, and the rules made thereunder.

-The Board of Directors presently comprises of thirteen (13) Directors, consisting of nominees of Shareholders, Independent Directors and a Managing Director.
+The Board of Directors as on March 31, 2022 comprises of thirteen (13) Directors, consisting of nominees of Shareholders, Independent Directors and a Managing Director.
 The Chairman of the Board is an Independent Director.

 The FMI adopts the definition of independent Director as set out under the Companies Act 2013, which is applicable to it and as mentioned below.
-The FMI also categorises the Directors into independent and nonindependent Directors as per the requirement of the Companies Act as also stipulated by its regulator i.e. RBI and discloses the same accordingly.
+The FMI also categorises the Directors into independent and non-independent Directors as per the requirement of the Companies Act as also stipulated by its regulator i.e. RBI and discloses the same accordingly.